What is an Ophthalmologist?

 Ophthalmic Partners provides ophthalmology services for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Ophthalmology is a medical specialty related to eye anatomy, function, and treatment of diseases of the eye.
 Several subspecialties of ophthalmology include corneal and external disease, glaucoma, neuro-ophthalmology, ophthalmic pathology, ophthalmic plastic surgery, pediatric ophthalmology, and vitreoretinal diseases.

 An ophthalmologist is a medical doctor who, after four years of medical school and a one-year internship, spends another three years or more of residency training in ophthalmology and its subspecialties.
-The ophthalmologist is trained in the full range of eye care, from vision testing and eyeglass prescription to complex, delicate eye surgeries.
+The ophthalmologist is trained in the full range of eye care, from vision testing and eyeglass prescriptions to complex, delicate eye surgeries.
 Ophthalmologists are also often involved in eye research.

 Board certification of an ophthalmologist requires that the eye doctor pass a rigorous American Board of Ophthalmology exam to assess knowledge, experience, and skill.
-The physicians at Ophthalmic Partners are all board certified and have been fellowship trained in their specialty areas.
+The physicians at Ophthalmic Partners are all board-certified and have been fellowship-trained in their specialty areas.

 Ophthalmic Partners is affiliated with the Wills Eye Institute and the Jefferson Health System.
 Wills Eye Institute was established in 1832 and has earned a reputation as the world’s premier eye care facility with a tradition of excellence.
 It is a comprehensive eye care treatment center with the most advanced surgical techniques and state-of-the-art diagnostic testing capabilities.
 Wills Eye also supports learning, research, and innovation to improve eye care and treatment of ophthalmic diseases.